DavidShears/LogParser/README.md

 ### Browser Interface

 node webapp.js - runs a localhost http server on port 3007 as a front-end rather than using the commandline arguments above.
-Also allows email of spreadsheet once processing complete.
+Also allows email of spreadsheet once processing complete, as well as uploading new version of the log file.

 ### Misc Scripts